EPIC: Edu & INFO DESIGN Guide

 - Create content narratives written from or to the point of view of the target audience.

-- Games should integrate the informational/educational content into the gameplay and avoid simply using the gameplay as a reward system.
+- should integrate the informational/educational content into the gameplay and avoid simply using the gameplay as a reward system.

-- Linear time-based works such as animation, books and video, should consider a four part story that includes:
+Such as animation, books and video, should consider a four part story that includes:

 - Life in Balance: the world in it's normal state